SivaramakrishnanBaskar/-EXPERIMENT--03-INTERFACE-IOT-BOARD-AND-CONFIGURE-USART-TO-TRANSFER-STRINGS-/README.md

 ###  ROLL NO : 212222110044
 ###  DEPARTMENT: CSE(Iot)

-# EXPERIMENT--04-INTERFACING IOT DEVELOPMENT BOARD AND CONFIGURE USART FOR TRANSFERRING STRINGS
+# EXPERIMENT--03-Interface iot development board and configure the USART for transferring strings

 ## Aim: To Interface iot development board for configuring the the usart and transfer strings though it